Craig Moore: Brisbane Roar

 Despite leaving Brisbane Roar on bad terms, Moore’s time at the club was remembered fondly by players and the club, who even selected him in Brisbane Roar Ultimate Eleven.

 Kavala

-In January 2010, he moved to Greek side AO Kavala on an eighteen-month contract.
-He debuted for Kavala on 10 January 2010 in a 1–0 lost against Asteras Tripolis.
+In January 2010, he moved to Greek side Kavala on an eighteen-month contract.
+He debuted for Kavala on 10 January 2010 in a 1–0 loss against Asteras Tripolis.

 It was reported on 31 March 2010 that his contract with Kavala had been terminated after an off-field incident.
 Moore later denied there had been an off-field incident, stating he had left over fears that he could experience burnout or serious injury, endangering his 2010 World Cup place, had he stayed at the Greek side, having played 15 games in all, 13 of those in just five weeks, on top of his games at the Roar earlier in the season.

 Later career

 Moore signed for Queensland State League club Brisbane Strikers to maintain match fitness ahead of the 2010 World Cup, but Football Federation Australia requested his attendance in Socceroos camp just before he was set to make his Strikers debut.

 Moore put on the red jersey of Sydney United in a farewell testimonial for former Socceroos and AC Milan goalkeeper Zeljko Kalac in July 2010 against Newcastle Jets.
 The game ended in a 2–0 win for Newcastle Jets.

 Moore spent the 2011 season, playing for Werribee City before quietly announcing his retirement from professional football.